 These are psychology faculty who are now retired or have passed away.
 Some were founders of the department.
 Most of those still living in the area are willing to work with undergraduate students whose interests coincide with theirs.

 Georgia Babladelis: B.A., 1953, University of Michigan; M.A., 1957, U.C.
 Berkeley; Ph.D., 1960, University of Colorado; Emerita, 1994.
 Dr. Babladelis taught courses and did research in personality development, psychotherapy, and gender.
 Taking note of the many returning students at this University (usually female) she undertook research to evaluate their academic experiences and achievements.
 That work led to her abiding interest in issues of gender.
 Often working against significant opposition, she created the course in Psychology of Women, helped launch the Women's Studies program, and became the founding editor of Psychology of Women Quarterly, the official journal of Division 35 of the American Psychological Association.
-She is a member of the University's Heritage Society and has endowed a scholarship for returning women students.
-She resides in Berkeley.
+She was a member of the University's Heritage Society and has endowed a scholarship for returning women students.
+She resided in Berkeley.
+Dr. Babladelis passed away in 2009.

 Cletus Burke: A.B., 1939, University of Southern California; M.A., 1943, University of California Scripps Institute; Ph.D., 1948, State University of Iowa.
 Dr. Burke had a joint appointment in the Department of Statistics.
 He came to Cal State with a grant that paid his salary, but he chose to teach courses in Mathematical Psychology without pay because he loved to teach and he loved his subject matter.
 He passed away in 1973 while still teaching at the university.